 Credit reports are a reflection of a person’s financial decisions- failures and successes.
 There are plenty of reasons to need your credit report.
-Whether you have been notified of a data breach or need to apply for a loan, it’s important to check on your report regularly.
+Whether you have been notified of a data breach or need to apply for a loan, our credit counseling advice is to check on your report regularly.
 If you’re asking, “How can I see my credit report?” we have the answers for you.

 How Can I See My Credit Report